 Li Qiang-John asked if anyone interested in Relaying.
 Tuncer Baykas replied that he wanted to keep Relaying in the standard.

 Group discussed the channel plan.
 Li Qiang-John suggested to have basic modes.
-Dick Mayer suggested to have basic modes but the system should be expandable.
+Dirk Mayer suggested to have basic modes but the system should be expandable.
 Volker Jungnickel mentioned that their system does not have a band plan at the moment.

 Tae-Gyu Kang presented doc.
 15-10-0327r0 to clarify the origin of the bandplan concept in 802.15.7-2011.

 The group discussed if RGB should be supported.
 Anagnostis Paraskevopoulos suggested to keep the channel options open.
-Dick Mayer agreed that it is good to have it as reserved.
+Dirk Mayer agreed that it is good to have it as reserved.

 Volker Jungnickel suggested to have a comment in the next review to change it.